On March 8, 2024 at 20:41

 Block-level snapshots are nice, though.
 The network transfer is more consistent when compared to file level transfers.

-Couldn’t get the #beelink EQ12 (n100 CPU) to run from a 30W PoE splitter and a TP-Link TL-SG108PE switch.
+Couldn’t get the EQ12 (n100 CPU) to run from a 30W PoE splitter and a TP-Link TL-SG108PE switch.
 The cheaper 12V/1.2A splitters would actually turn off while this one stayed on and wouldn’t boot.
 Didn’t have a monitor to check the console output.

 Responded to @oivaeskola: